HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 * | a registered owner | have different user authorisation levels | I can control who has access to what. |

-Our ID generation is not consistent (e.g., If there are 5 customers with ID
+Our ID generation is not consistent (e.g., If there are 5 customers with ID 1-5 and the last 4 are deleted, the

 next